 Seal the bag so no air comes through and put in a warm place heated at between 64 to 77 F (18 to 25C) if you are growing pink or golden oysters or a cooler place below 64F (18C) if you are growing blue or King oysters.
 Check the bag after 2 days to ensure no pools of water are trapped (drain any water which accumulates).

 Wait for the spawn to fertilize:

 Reseal the bag and wait for 3 to 4 weeks (pink and golden oysters) or 4 to 6 weeks (blue and king oysters) for the spawn to fertilize and the first tiny mushrooms to pop up.
 After about 7 to 8 weeks, you should see the spawn fully fertilized.

 Let the growth continue:

 Open the outer plastic bag containing the colony and expose it in a place that is well-lit in order that the mushrooms can flourish.
 Spray the walls of the bag (not the mushrooms directly) with water to provide enough moisture for the mushrooms to grow.

 Harvest the mushrooms:

 After a few days, after following the above steps, you should be able to see nearly full or fully-grown mushrooms.
 You can now harvest them by twisting the mushrooms off the bag (do not tear them).

-Oyster mushrooms have a rich nutty flavor and semi-chewy, meat-like texture.
+These mushrooms have a rich nutty flavor and semi-chewy, meat-like texture.
 Although they can be used raw in salads, they are ideal for grilling, sauteeing, stir-frying and roasting.
 You can use them in most egg dishes (such as omelettes), casseroles, and Asian stir-fries.
 They are good in rice dishes (such as risottos), pasta dishes, soups, lasagna, stews, sheet pan meals, and barbeque grills.
 Dried oyster mushrooms for these dishes are freely available online.

 Trim them, then wash and cut them.
 They typically take from 8 to 10 minutes to cook with oil in a frying pan or an oven.
 However, if you are using a barbeque grill, these will take a maximum of 6 minutes with occasional flipping.